 A Chapter 7 bankruptcy eliminates all general unsecured debt such as credit cards, medical debt, and signature loans.
 You must qualify to file a Chapter 7 and if you have extra income after you pay your bills each month, you likely will not qualify.
 In other words, if you do not have “disposable income” left over, then you will qualify for a Chapter 7.
 Much of your property (personal and real) may be exempt and you will be able to keep it.
 Anything that is not exempt will be sold by the Bankruptcy Trustee to partially repay your creditors.
 A Chapter 7 debtor will receive a discharge in as little as 90 days.Chapter 13 Bankruptcy

 A Chapter 13 bankruptcy is commonly considered a “reorganization”.
 It is primarily used by people who have extra income each month and have an ability to partially repay their debt.
 A second common use of a Chapter 13 bankruptcy is to retain non-exempt property.
 Many debtors will use the reorganization plan provided in a Chapter 13 to have a longer period to pay mortgage arrearages, cram down an underwater vehicle or investment property to the actual value of the property.
 To qualify for a Chapter 13, you must have less than $383,175 (this periodically changes) in unsecured debt and $1,149,525 of secured debt.
 There are no caps on debt discharged in a Chapter 7 or Chapter 11.
 A Chapter 13 plan often lasts three to five years.
-Any debt due to the general unsecured creditor that is not paid in the plan is discharged at the completion of the bankruptcy.Means Test
+Any debt due to the general unsecured creditor that is not paid in the plan is discharged at the completion of the bankruptcy.Small Business Bankruptcy

 In 2005, Congress passed the Bankruptcy Abuse Prevention & Consumer Protection Act.
 This Act now requires that a Means Test be applied to all debtors except those with primarily business debt.
 It is essentially a test that requires a comparison of the debtors’ income to the median income in Florida.
 Expenses are also run through a means test for a comparison to the IRS national standards for your family size and location.
 Even if your income is substantial, you may still qualify for a Chapter 7 bankruptcy if you have a large family.
 Normal expenses are deducted such as standard mandatory payroll deductions, secured debt such as vehicle or home loans, priority unsecured debt such as child support, alimony, certain taxes etc., necessary and reasonable living expenses per the IRS regulations, certain other extraordinary expenses, health expenses or other actual expenses.Sample Trustee Questions at Your 341 Meeting of Creditors